Urologists & Sexual Medicine Experts located in Beverly Grove, Los Angeles, CA.

 Robotic surgery is a minimally invasive surgical procedure in which your urologist uses da Vinci robotic instruments to treat urinary or sexual problems.
-The benefits of robotic surgery over traditional surgery include smaller incisions, a lower risk of complications, less blood loss, and shorter recovery times.
+The benefits of surgery over traditional surgery include smaller incisions, a lower risk of complications, less blood loss, and shorter recovery times.

 During surgical procedures at Comprehensive Urology, robot technology guides your surgeon’s movements to achieve optimal precision and accuracy.